ISO Disqualifying Disposition: How You Can Minimize Your Taxes

 Though you may not realize it, tech employees have wealth-building tools at their fingertips.
 If used strategically, these tools can help professionals achieve some of their loftiest financial goals.
+Incentive stock options (ISO) are just one avenue you can take advantage of, however they don’t come without a learning curve and mistakes with ISO disqualifying disposition can be costly.

 You may be wondering what incentive stock options are to begin with.
 They’re an employee benefit that lets professionals buy shares in their company at a fixed price.
-If your company offers ISOs as an employee benefit, you’ll have a strike price (or exercise price) set by the company.
+If your company offers ISO as an employee benefit, you’ll have a strike price (or exercise price) set by the company.
 To exercise, you buy the stock option at your strike price.
 You can sell within one year and have your profit taxed as ordinary income, or you can hold for one year or more and have your profit taxed as long-term capital gains.

-Let’s delve into disqualifying dispositions so you can plan correctly for your tax payments and get closer to your financial goals.
+Let’s delve into ISO disqualifying dispositions so you can plan correctly for your tax payments and get closer to your financial goals.

-What causes a disqualifying disposition?
+What causes an ISO disqualifying disposition?

 Why does it happen?

-A disqualifying disposition can occur over the span of two calendar years for a multitude of reasons, but some of the more common ones we see are:
+An ISO disqualifying disposition can occur over the span of two calendar years for a multitude of reasons, but some of the more common ones we see are:

 • You need to raise cash before the holding periods are met.